CraneOfTheWild/SCDAAN6/README.md

 - scipy
 - itertools

+The data we used has been placed in the daata folder allongside a link to the source and a discription of the columns.

 **How To Run**

 Our main presentation of our project occurs in the jupyter notebooks.
 These should be run using python3 (we used python3.12).
 The notebooks are numbered roughly chronologically with a number before their name.